THE GOVERNMENT OF GOD

 The real problem is that we are transgressing God's law, i.e. His Ten Commandments.

-Successive "one man rule" was not found in Israel until it became a kingdom, which God states was a rejection of His government and brought punishment on the nation.
 Under the New Covenant, God gave the Church "one God" government under Jesus Christ.
 In the Laodicea era, however, many people in God's Church have once again rejected Jesus Christ as King and instead accepted a man as king.
 The Philadelphia era message is referring to this when it warns, "let no man take your crown" (Rev 3:11 - KJV).
 See the page "THE TRUE CHURCH ERAS" for more on this.

 The Apostle Peter

-It is true that the apostle Peter sometimes took a leading role among the twelve, as some others did also (Acts 15:13-21, Gal 2:9).
-In Peter's case this can be seen in his address to the crowd on the Day of Pentecost in Acts 2, his confrontation with the Jewish leaders in Acts 4, his role in handling the affair concerning Ananias and Sapphira in Acts 5, as well as his part in the calling of the first Gentile, Cornelius, in Acts 10.
+It is true that the apostle Peter sometimes took a leading role among the twelve, but others did also (Acts 15:13-21, Gal 2:9).
+In Peter's case this can be seen for instance in his address to the crowd on the Day of Pentecost in Acts 2, as well as his part in the calling of the first Gentile, Cornelius, in Acts 10.
 However, such examples do not justify the one man government doctrine which the Catholic Church calls "the Primacy of Peter".
-At no time did the responsibility that Christ gave Peter translate into domination of the other eleven.
-All the apostles were of the same rank, not "one man" lording it over eleven others of a lower rank.
-Peter was sanctified for his particular role among the twelve, according to his abilities, but not elevated over the others.
-If so, he would have received a higher office than the other apostles.
+At no time did the responsibility that Christ gave Peter translate into domination of the other eleven, nor did any of Peter's words or actions give the impression that he believed he was over the other apostles.

 Some Special One

 Where did one man government over the Church, under the New Covenant, originate?
 Look at Acts 8.
-The sorcerer Simon Magus came claiming to be "some special one".
+Simon Magus came claiming to be "some special one".
 He was possessed and inspired by Satan the Devil, who also claims to be some special one.
+Can you imagine Satan having the humility to sit down as one of twelve, like the apostles in Acts 15, and willingly submit to the consensus of the overall group as guided by Christ?
+Simon Magus went on to lay the foundation of false Christianity in Rome, as discussed on the page "THE MAN OF SIN".
+See also the page "REVELATION 13 - THE BEAST" under the subheading "The development of false Christianity".

-Herbert Armstrong was stripped of his ministerial credentials by the Church of God (7th Day) (COG7) in 1937, but not because of doctrines that he believed and that others wouldn't accept.
+Herbert Armstrong was stripped of his ministerial credentials by the Church of God (7th Day) (COG7) in 1937, but not because of doctrines that he believed in and that others wouldn't accept.
 The COG7 permitted ministers and members to have personal views on Biblical matters, and even to publish these.
-A number of ministers had their own publications, just as HWA did when from 1934 he published the Plain Truth for years whilst still continuing as a COG7 minister.
-Rather, he had his ministerial licence revoked because he wouldn't cooperate or work with other ministers.
+A number of ministers had their own publications, just as HWA did when from 1934 he published The Plain Truth for years whilst still continuing as a COG7 minister.
+Rather, HWA had his ministerial licence revoked because he wouldn't cooperate or work with other ministers.
 He wanted to be the "one man".
 Many matters have been left out of Herbert Armstrong's Autobiography, but his ambition to be "some special one" is evident from beginning to end.
 You would have to erase the whole book to hide that fact.

-These Scriptures, however, prove the exact opposite.
+These same Scriptures, however, prove the opposite.

-The bottom line is that God's people are God's people; Christ is their Head (Eph 1:22) and Chief Apostle (Heb 3:1), and it is not for any man to put himself in the place of Christ.
+The bottom line is that God's people are God's people.
+Christ is their Head (Eph 1:22) and Chief Apostle (Heb 3:1), and it is not for any man to put himself in the place of Christ.

 Not a Pope or a Pastor General.